-Most evenings on Florida’s Paradise Coast, the sky is drenched in intense pinks, blues, reds and purples as the sun gradually descends on the Gulf of Mexico horizon.
+Most evenings on Florida’s Paradise Coast, the sky is drenched in intense pinks, blues, reds, and purples as the sun gradually descends on the Gulf of Mexico horizon.
 If you’re lucky, you just might glimpse the famous and elusive “green flash.”
 Several minutes after the sun goes down, the painted sky remains, often becoming even more vivid.
 It’s breathtaking.

-As good as our sunsets look from the beach, witnessing these natural marvels is out on the water is truly transcendent.
+As good as our sunsets look from the beach, witnessing these natural marvels out on the water is truly transcendent.
 Fortunately, the Paradise Coast has an ample selection of sunset boat cruises that sail nightly from both Naples and Marco Island.
-They’re favorite experience among visitors and locals alike.
+They’re a favorite experience among visitors and locals alike.
 Here is an overview:

 Luxury on the Naples Princess

 This sleek, three-tiered yacht — 105 feet long — can carry up to 149 passengers on a luxury sunset excursion.
 There’s not a bad seat in the house, whether it's on the open-air top deck or in the two climate-controlled salons with panoramic views.
 You’ll glide around Naples Bay, see the opulent homes of Port Royal and, weather permitting (and it usually is), head out into the Gulf.
 The Naples Princess’s Sunset Dinner Cruise always ranks high on the list of best things to do in Naples.
 The food is prepared fresh daily, right on board.
 Two cash bars add to the fun and relaxation.
 The Naples Princess sunset cruises last two hours and leave from Port O Call Marina, which is near downtown and next to the Tin City shopping and dining complex.